 Why Joe Martin chose the Linux OS for Sherline CNC systems

 I have purchased over one million dollars worth of CNC equipment in my life, and I couldn’t tell you what operating system (OS) any of it ran on.
 I was only interested in how the CNC equipment would work; that is, the “final results.”
 I chose Linux and the EMC (Enhanced Machine Controller) because I felt the final results were excellent.
 Unlike the Windows OS, the Linux OS dedicated itself to only running the EMC program.
 This meant that buffering wasn’t needed to prevent unwanted multitasking delays while the program was running.
-Another obvious reason is that it is an open source code, which allows Sherline to legally give the program to you at no charge.
-An added bonus is that if you care to use the Linux OS there are many other free programs available for it developed by a marvelous group of intelligent and dedicated people.
+Another obvious reason is that it is an open-source code, which allows Sherline to give the program to you at no charge legally.
+An added bonus is that if you care to use the Linux OS, there are many other free programs available for it developed by a marvelous group of intelligent and dedicated people.

 If you now use Windows®, you’ll feel right at home with this version of Linux